-The Church in the Wildwood has been part of the Green Mountain Falls Community for over 125 years.
-A group of like-minded people chartered the Congregational Church of Christ in 1889 and constructed the sanctuary in 1893.
+Church in the Wildwood has been part of the Green Mountain Falls Community for 135 years.
+A group of like-minded people chartered the Congregational Church of Christ in 1889.
+Construction of the sanctuary was completed in 1893.

 In 1921, the congregation reorganized as a Community Church.
 An annex (seen below to the left of the sanctuary) was added to the sanctuary in 1940, followed by a second story over the annex in 1958.
 Then in 1973, the building expanded to include the fellowship hall and kitchen.

 Photo from an old postcard, courtesy of the Pikes Peak Library District digital archives.

 In 2021, thanks to a generous grant from the Kirkpatrick fund, the church underwent an extensive remodel to create a modern wedding venue, meeting spaces, and advanced sound and technology system.

 Below is an account of the Church in the Wildwood's history, gathered by church members.
 This timeline begins in the late 1800s and continues to present day.
 This is a living account and will be updated as we uncover past memories.
 If you have something to add, please contact us!

 1871 In the middle of a cattle ranch, Ogden Whitlock builds the first house in what will become Green Mountain Falls.

 1887 The Colorado Midland Railroad arrives in Green Mountain Falls.